Mexico, US presidents to meet amid newly tense relationship - The Boston Globe

-MEXICO CITY (AP) — The U.S.-Mexico relationship — a straightforward tradeoff during the Trump adminstration, with Mexico tamping down on migration and the U.S. not pressing on other issues — has become a wide range of disagreements over trade, foreign policy, energy and climate change.
+MEXICO CITY — The US-Mexico relationship — a straightforward tradeoff during the Trump administration, with Mexico tamping down on migration and the United States not pressing on other issues — has become a wide range of disagreements over trade, foreign policy, energy, and climate change.

-President Andrés Manuel López Obrador is to visit Washington on Tuesday to meet with President Joe Biden, a month after López Obrador snubbed Biden’s invitation to the Summit of the Americas in Los Angeles.
-Mexico's leader had demanded that Biden invite to the summit the leaders of Cuba, Nicaragua and Venezuela — all countries with anti-democratic regimes — and he has also called U.S. support for Ukraine “a crass error.”
+President Andrés Manuel López Obrador is to visit Washington on Tuesday to meet with President Biden, a month after López Obrador snubbed Biden’s invitation to the Summit of the Americas in Los Angeles.
+Mexico’s leader had demanded that Biden invite to the summit the leaders of Cuba, Nicaragua, and Venezuela — all countries with antidemocratic regimes — and he has also called US support for Ukraine “a crass error.”

 Advertisement